 Adoption Books

 I am frequently asked about good books about adoption.
-This page lists the books I have read that have informed or influenced me in some way.
+This page started out as a list of the books I have read that have informed or influenced me in some way.
 These books range from academic to popular press and are heavily biased towards the adoptee perspective.
 What you will not find here (for the most part) are adoptive parent memoirs or “how to adopt” books.
 If adoptive parents have authored some of these books listed here, then I have found something more substantive in their pages than their personal “adoption journey.”

 For more books about adoption with an adoptee-centric perspective, a great resource is the Adoptee Reading Resource website.